wenlianglaw/GPS_RaspberryPi/README.md

 The read thread reads the data from the USB port.
 A GPS sentence always starts with '$' and end with '[CR][LF]'.
 Once it receives a full sentense it will write this sentence to a shared pool.

-The parse thread parses this sentense from thsi shared pool.
+The parse thread parses this sentense from this shared pool.

 Upon a successful parse, the raw message and the parsed message will be logged to the log files.
 The default log dir is `./log/`.
 For example, the default log file name for the raw message is './log/raw_{date}_{HH}-{HH+1}.log'.